 These articles are scanned and OCRed from old editions of the The Saturday Evening Post magazine.
 Here is a list of the The Saturday Evening Post articles I have already posted.
 All copyrights are hereby acknowledged.

 Presenting yourself or your company as being modeled after a person of great accomplishment has been a common promotional tactic for as long as there has been print media.
-The John Hancock chose in this issue of The Saturday Evening Post to suggest, albeit by an indirect approach, to elicit the admiration Americans had for Thomas Edison' lust for innovation and desire to make people's lives better in hopes that readers would associate Edison with the insurance company.
+The John Hancock insurance company chose in this 1950 issue of The Saturday Evening Post magazine to suggest, albeit by an indirect approach, to elicit the admiration Americans had for Thomas Edison's lust for innovation and desire to make people's lives better in hopes that readers would associate Edison with the insurance company.
 While the juxtaposition is strained, I do like one line in particular, "He lured electricity into a bottle and taught it to glow with good cheer."
-This short tribute to on of the world's greatest engineers is worth your a few moments of your valuable time.
+This short tribute to one of the world's greatest engineers is worth a few moments of your valuable time.
+By the way, "Seidlitz powders," in case you don't know, were marketed as laxative and indigestion medicine.
+Part of its composition was sodium bicarbonate, probably the reason for alluding to young Tom's employment of it in attempt to cause his friends to float into the air.

 Thomas Edison in John Hancock Advertisement